Would you like to learn about social issues and culture in Israel and then share what you've learned with your friends and community?

 - who are interested in attending or already planning to attend Heller High for the Fall 2023 semester.

-- who are able to handle an additional class while studying at Heller High.
+- who are willing to participate in the fellowship while studying at Heller High.

 - with various political perspectives and with various levels of exposure to Israel.